xullnn/ls_pull_over_push/120/readme.md

 end
 ```

-How many branches are there in the method?
+How many condition branches are there in the method?

 ```ruby
 def a_method